The Thrive For Good Growing Food Course

 A seedling is a small plant that was started from a seed several weeks earlier.

-If you were planning to grow just a few plants, you may decide to buy seedlings from a garden center or farmer’s market so you don’t have to go through the process of starting your own from seed.
+If you plan to grow just a few plants, you may decide to buy seedlings from a garden center or farmer’s market, so you don’t have to go through the process of starting your own from seed.

 But the more plants you’re intending to grow, the more likely you’ll want to start them from seed yourself, partially to save money but also for the other benefits that come from using your own seed that you saved from last year.